Access update (2021)

 Document the Transfer

-When the records have been organized and the list reviewed by the Archives, complete the transfer form applicable to you (this will require Board approval, in some cases):
+When the records have been organized and the list reviewed by the Archives, complete the transfer form applicable to you.

-- Transfer of Congregational Records – for records from active congregations or pastoral charges (this does not apply to churches that closed before the records were transferred);
+Active congregations or pastoral charges should use the Transfer of Congregational Records form – board approval may be required.
+(This does not apply to churches that closed before the records were transferred.)

 Complete the Transfer